Towards a fully well-balanced and entropy-stable scheme for the Euler equations with gravity: General equations of state: The numerical scheme

-Recall that we are interested in developing a so-called \emph{fully well-balanced} scheme, which exactly preserves the (moving) steady solutions described in \cref{sec:moving_equilibria}.
-These solutions are characterized by a constant momentum $q$, entropy $s(W)$, and specific total enthalpy $H(W, \varphi)$, given by \eqref{eq:total_enthalpy}.
-This characterization is summarized in the following definition.
+We begin with the definition of the well-balanced property.
+We are interested in developing a so-called \emph{fully well-balanced} scheme, which exactly preserves the (moving) steady solutions described in \cref{sec:moving_equilibria} associated with isentropic equilibria.
+These states are characterized by constant momentum $q$, entropy $s(W)$, and specific total enthalpy $H(W, \varphi)$, given by \eqref{eq:total_enthalpy}. {We distinguish two concepts, the interface steady solution (ISS) which is a local characterization regarding the \ARS, and well-balancedness, which is a global characterization at the level of the numerical scheme \eqref{eq:scheme_from_ARS}.}